HOW TO CHOOSE GROUT LIKE A PRO

 3. Camouflage: If you’re not so brave, or want your tiles to blend seamlessly to look like one big piece, you can camouflage your grout, so you’ll hardly know it’s there at all.

 Still can’t decide?
 We always set up a few tiles on the ground and rub dry grout powder into the cracks to see what the end result will look like.
+Visualising how different grout colours can impact the overall aesthetic is crucial.
+Tools like a 'Grout Colour Selector' can also help you explore and choose the best options for your project.

 White grout?
 Yay or nay?